-The text centers around Sri Devi and Maheshvari as the primary divinity.
+The text centers around Sri Devi and Maheshvari as the primordial divinities.

 Book 1 states all of reality was initially nirguna.
 However this nirguna - reality was a Bhagavati (woman), and she manifested herself as three Shaktis - Sattviki, Rajasi and Tamasi.

-Book 4 presents furthe legends inclusive legends of interaction between Krishna and Shiva.
+* Book 4 presents further legends inclusive legends of interaction between Krishna and Shiva.
 It deals with tantric themes and presents yoga meditation.

-Book 5 and 6 present further legends.
+* Book 6 contains further legends.
 The deal about the treatment of problems of male gods by the Devi.
-The masculine deities are prsented as subordinate and dependent on the Devi.
+The masculine deities are presented as subordinate and as dependent on the Devi.

 * Book 8 of the Devi-Bhagavata Purana incorporates one of the five requirements of Puranic-genre of Hindu texts and therefore a theory of the geography of the earth, planets and stars, the motion of sun and moon, and an explanation of time and of the Hindu calendar

 * Book 9 is similar in structure and content of the Prakriti-kanda of the Brahmavaivarta Purana.

 * Book 10 deals about the cosmos and manavantaras